What does et al. mean and how do I use it in an APA style paper?

 - When a work has six or more authors, cite only the surname of the first author followed by et al.

-To see some examples, visit the APA Help guide.
+To see examples, visit the APA Help guide.
 Click the drop down arrow by Books and choose 3 to 7 authors.

 See also APA Formatting and Style Guide: In-text Citations: Author/Authors.